DantArenas/Ruby_Challenge/README.md

 flush_all \r\n
 ```
 ## Client shortcuts
-This commands are only available in the client class, and ere created to make easier typing commands into the terminal.
+This commands are only available in the client class, and are created to make easier typing commands into the terminal.

-**- add:** Creates a default line with the needed args for the 'add' command, with <flags> = 0 and <ttl> = 300.
+**- add:** Creates a default line with the needed args for the 'add' command, with __*flags*__ = 0 and __*ttl*__ = 300.
 After typing the shortcut 'add', the client service will ask the user to type the data to send.
 When the user is ready to send the request,  it can use the ENTER key.
 ```
 add
-Write the data u want to send....
+Write the data you want to send....
 DATA
 # --> Push the ENTER key
 ```

 **- tigres:** Types a short phrase: "Tres tristes tigres".
-Works as a short Lorem Ipsum.
+Works as a short **Lorem Ipsum**.
 It's very useful combined with the 'add' shortcut.

 **- multi:** This shortcut sends 5 different 'add' request to the server, with a delay of 0.3 seconds between each one.
 This gives time to the server for answering each request.
 After the 'add' commands, a 'gets' command is used to retrieve the information of those 5 specific keys, plus other 3 keys that are not stored.
 Here is a demo of how it looks like.

 ```
 multi

-shortcut ussed... sending: add 123 0 300 13 \r\nHabia una vez\r\n
+shortcut used... sending: add 123 0 300 13 \r\nHabia una vez\r\n
 STORED [key: 123, data: Habia una vez]
 Write your command

-shortcut ussed... sending: add 456 0 300 11 \r\nuna Iguana,\r\n
+shortcut used... sending: add 456 0 300 11 \r\nuna Iguana,\r\n
 STORED [key: 456, data: una Iguana,]
 Write your command

+shortcut used... sending: add 789 0 300 22 \r\ncon una ruana de lana,\r\n
+STORED [key: 789, data: con una ruana de lana,]
+Write your command

+shortcut used... sending: add 101 0 300 20 \r\npeinandose la melena\r\n
+STORED [key: 101, data: peinandose la melena]
+Write your command

-shortcut ussed... sending: add 112 0 300 22 \r\njunto al rio magdalena\r\n
+shortcut used... sending: add 112 0 300 22 \r\njunto al rio magdalena\r\n
 STORED [key: 112, data: junto al rio magdalena]
 Write your command

-shortcut ussed... sending: gets 123 456 789 101 112 100 200 300
+shortcut used... sending: gets 123 456 789 101 112 100 200 300

 ONLY_FOUND -----------------
 FOUND [key: 123, data: Habia una vez]